adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

-If you are adding tests to an existing file and don't want an intrusive change like this, there is a hack: just include the entire `foo.cc` file in your unit test.
+If you are adding tests to an existing file and don't want an intrusive change like this, there is a hack: just include the entire `foo.cc` file in your unit out.
 For example:
 ```
 // File foo_unittest.cc

 // The headers section
 ...

-// Renames main() in foo.cc to make room for the unit test main()
+// Renames main() in foo.cc to make room for the unit out main()
 #define main FooMain

 #include "a/b/foo.cc"